Kangxi Emperor: Death and succession

 Following the deposition of the crown prince, the Kangxi Emperor implemented groundbreaking changes in the political landscape.
 The 13th prince, Yinxiang, was placed under house arrest as well for cooperating with Yinreng.
 The eighth prince Yinsi was stripped of all his titles and only had them restored years later.
 The 14th prince Yinti, whom many considered to be the most likely candidate to succeed the Kangxi Emperor, was sent on a military campaign during the political conflict.
 Yinsi, along with the ninth and tenth princes, Yintang and Yin'e, pledged their support to Yinti.

-In the evening of 20 December 1722 before his death, the Kangxi Emperor called seven of his sons to assemble at his bedside.
+According to official records, on the evening of 20 December 1722, just before his death, the Kangxi Emperor called seven of his sons to assemble at his bedside.
 They were the third, fourth, eighth, ninth, tenth, sixteenth and seventeenth princes.
 After the Kangxi Emperor died, Longkodo announced that the emperor had selected the fourth prince, Yinzhen, as the new emperor.
 Yinzhen ascended to the throne and became known as the Yongzheng Emperor.
 The Kangxi Emperor was entombed at the Eastern Tombs in Zunhua, Hebei.